Drought, flooding, wildfires

 Groups can make use of iNaturalist productively.
 BC Parks has set up a project so that citizen scientists can generate data about the species found in their parks.

-The CornellLab of Ornithology has an excellent online resource and a companion eBird citizen science app.
+The CornellLab of Ornithology has an excellent online resource, the Merlin bird ID app (which includes Sound ID), and eBird citizen science app.

 The Outdoor Recreation Council of BC has a Guide to Birdwatching in BC.